 Process

-I started by hand sketching a huckleberry branch in Fusion360, extruding it and revolving circles to create 3D rounded berries.
+After my sketch was complete, I extruded the pattern and revolved circles to create 3D rounded berries.
 Then I made a 3D frame with rounded edges and three levels to create more dimension.
-Lastly, I added a small loop at the top for a jump ring to pass through, so I can attach my pendant to a chain.

 When my CAD was finally finished, I 3D printed six copies in wax, and then used lost-wax investment casting to turn my printed wax parts into cast silver parts.